What is Multi-State Co-operative Society Registration?

 Here are the following types of Co-operative Societies

-Producers Co-operative Society is form mainly for the purpose of protecting the interest of small producers by making available items of their need for production such as raw material, tools & equipment, machinery etc.
+Producers Co-operative Society is formed mainly for the purpose to protect the interest of small producers by making available items of their need for production such as raw material, tools & equipment, machinery etc.

-Consumers Co-operative Society is form mainly for the purpose of protecting the interest of general consumers by making consumer goods available at reasonable price.
-By directly buying goods from the producers or manufacturer they thereby eliminate the middlemen in process of distribution.
+Consumers Co-operative Society is formed mainly for the purpose to protect the interest of general consumers by making consumer goods available at reasonable price.
+By directly buying goods from the producers or manufacturers, they eliminate the middlemen in process of distribution.

 Co-operative Marketing Societies are mainly formed by small producers and manufacturers who find it difficult to sell their products individually.
-Society collect products from individual members and take the responsibility of selling those products in market.
+The Society collects products from the individual members and take the responsibility of selling those products in market.

-Co-operative Housing Society are mainly formed to provide residential houses to members.
-Under this, they purchase land, develop it and construct houses or flats and allot the same to members.
-Some these societies provide loans to members at low rate of interest to construct their own houses.
+Co-operative Housing Society is mainly formed to provide residential houses to the members.
+Under this, they purchase land, develop it and construct houses or flats and allot the same to the members.
+Some of these societies provide loans to the members at low rate of interest to construct their own houses.

-Co-operative Housing Society are formed by small farmers to work jointly and thereby enjoy benefits of large scale farming.
+Co-operative Farming Society is formed by small farmers to work jointly and thereby enjoy benefits of large scale farming.